jakew4/Chicago-Crime-Data-Project/README.md

 * Prepared data for analysis by combining individual years of crime data into one dataframe.
 * Prepared a datetime index to make accessing time-related data more convenient.
 * Answered reporter questions by creating various visuals to aid in explanations.
-* Created interactive Tableau dashboard presentation to focus on one particular year's crime data.
+* Created interactive Tableau dashboard presentation with filters to focus on one particular year or one particular district's crime data.

 # Results: